platformsh/platformsh-docs/docs/src/development/variables.md

 * Setting `--inheritable false` will cause the variable to not be inherited by child environments.
 That is useful for setting production-only values on the `master` branch, and allowing all other environments to use a project-level variable of the same name.
 * Setting `--sensitive true` flag will mark the variable to not be readable through the management console once it is set.
 That makes it somewhat more private as requests through the Platform.sh CLI will not be able to view the variable.
 However, it will still be readable from within the application container like any other variable.
 * The `--visible-runtime` (default: `true`) flag defines that variable as accessible during runtime.
 * The `--visible-build` (default: `true`) flag defines that variable as accessible at build time.
-Build environment variables change the application's build configuration ID, and triggers a rebuild of the application the same way that a commit would.
+Build visible environment variables change the application's build configuration ID, and triggers a rebuild of the application in the same way that a commit would.

 For example, the following command will allow you to set a PayPal secret value on the master branch only; other environments will not inherit it and either get a project variable of the same name if it exists or no value at all.
 It will also not be readable through the API.